cybertraining-dsc/reu2022/project/graphics/python-graphics.md

-A contour plot allows data and equations consisting of three variables to be plotted through plotting 3D surfaces as 2D slices on an xy plane.
-Matplotlib has the ability to display data and equations through contour graphs after they are inputted.
-Shown below are the parameters for plt.contour.
+A contour plot allows data and equations consisting of three variables to be plotted through plotting 3D surfaces as 2D slices on a `xy` plane.
+Matplotlib can display data and equations through contour graphs after they are inputted.
+Shown below are the parameters for `plt.contour`.

 ```python
 plt.contour([x, y], z, levels)
 ```

-The independent variables x and y must be defined so the dependent variable z can be defined.
+The independent variables `x` and `y` must be defined so the dependent variable `z` can be defined.
 The variables can come in the form of a list or dictionary or as an equation.
-The levels parameter determines the number of contour lines that can be drawn.
+The `levels` parameter determines the number of contour lines that can be drawn.

 ## Titles, Labels, and Legends